Master in Public Health Degree Program

 - An opportunity to design an individualized course of study using elective courses, the thesis or capstone project, and practicum experience

-- Opportunity for graduate-level education without quitting your job
+- Opportunity for graduate-level education without leaving your job

 Who Should Apply?